-- Battery and Load breakers are inside the Envy Wire Bay. - PV disconnect switch is on the left side of Envy. - Grid and Generator/AC coupled PV are external breakers.
+- Battery and Load breakers are inside the Envy Wire Bay. - PV disconnect switch is on the side of the Envy. - Grid and Generator/AC coupled PV are external breakers.

-1. START UP THE INVERTER
+12.1 START UP THE INVERTER

 Before proceeding, place all AC and DC breakers off